COVID-19 UPDATE: VIRTUAL “TELEHEALTH” APPOINTMENTS:

 Furthermore, nobody really chooses whether they are addict, alcoholic or have an addiction of some sort.
 They may make choices as to how to respond to their addictions, such as whether to acknowledge the problem and seek some type of treatment.
 Basically moving towards some degree of sobriety means elevating their awareness of what addiction is and how they are impacted by their various conflicts to and with substance.
 So, sometimes as with several other areas, addictions and alcoholism may be bigger problems for LGBTQ people.

-Recovering from Anti-LGBTQ Abuse, Bullying and Boundaries:
+Recovering from Anti-LGBTQ Abuse, Bullying and Boundary violations

 The term “gay” is an accepted currently politically correct term that is used to describe those people who are homosexual.
 It is often used to refer to homosexual males, while homosexual women are sometimes specifically referred to as “Lesbians” as well as gay.